Clean City FAQs

 • To remove the mountains of black bags on New York City streets, reclaim public space, and improve quality of life for all New Yorkers, DSNY has announced a plan to containerize all residential trash.

-Beginning November 12, 2024, all properties with 1-9 residential units must use a bin (55 gallons or less) with a secure lid for trash.
+As of November 12, 2024, all properties with 1-9 residential units must use a bin (55 gallons or less) with a secure lid for trash.
+They cannot leave trash in bags on the sidewalk.

 NYC is also advancing a plan to containerize trash in residential buildings of 10 or more units.
 For buildings with 10 or more units, an on-street container approach is being piloted on 10 residential blocks and at 14 schools in Hamilton Heights, Manhattan.
 Developments in this process will be the subject of future announcements.